thomas-massinger/thomas-massinger.github.io/_pages/research.md

 transient gravitational wave signals so far - 5 from binary black hole mergers and 1 from a binary neutron star merger.

+My research focuses on two subfields within LIGO: detector characterization and searches for gravitational waves from compact binary coalescences.
+The Advanced LIGO detectors are the most sensitive instruments ever built, able to sense the differential motion of two mirrors to 1 part in 10^23 at its most sensitive frequencies, which corresponds to distances of 10^-20 meters.
+Unfortunately, since the LIGO detectors are ground-based, it is very easy for external noise to displace mirrors on this length scale.
+For this reason, the data produced by the detectors is non-stationary, often containing transient noise artifacts known as “glitches” as well as longer duration noise due to processes such as the heating and cooling of the optics.
+The detector characterization group seeks to understand these noise fluctuations and, if possible, mitigate them to improve LIGO’s sensitivity to gravitational wave signals.
+This research is symbiotic with astrophysical search algorithms.
+To fully understand how noise is impacting our sensitivity, it is necessary to understand how the astrophysical searches work